 A network operations centre

-The USOCs are based in national centres distributed throughout Europe and are responsible for the specific operation of the ESA payload and experiment facilities within the Columbus laboratory.
-At these centres scientific investigators can monitor, or be linked to, their experiments.
+The User Support and Operations Centres are based at national centres distributed throughout Europe and are responsible for specific operations of an ESA experiment in the Columbus laboratory.
+At these centres scientists can monitor and interact with their experiments.

 Linked to international partners

 The Columbus laboratory hosts non-European experiments in space.
 Any decisions taken by the Columbus Control Centre are coordinated with the International Space Station’s partners.

 The Columbus Control Centre is connected to the Space Station Mission Control Center at the Johnson Space Center in Houston, USAI, the Huntsville Operations Support Center in Alabama, USA, and to the Mission Control Centre in Moscow, Russia.